jacecotton/tcds/utilities/WebComponent/README.md

 Above, we gave an example of a `div` with a line of text which included interpolated data (`state.count`).
 Because the interpolated data is an undistinguished part of the rest of the `textContent`, the `div` node's entire `textContent` will be replaced with a re-created version.

-This is fine at a smaller scale, though an optimization opportunity would be to isolate the portion that changes into its own node, so that the reconciler can better understand and ignore what has not changed.
+This is fine at a smaller scale, though an optimization opportunity would be to isolate the portion that changes into its own node, so that the reconciler can more granularly understand and ignore what has not changed.
 For example, `state.count` could be wrapped in its own `span`, then the `span` content would be the only thing identified for updating:

 ```js
 class MyComponent extends WebComponent(HTMLElement) {